Licensed fish receivers

 Catch documentation scheme for southern bluefin tuna

-Catch documentation schemes (CDS) involve checking commercial fishing catches at (or before) the point where the vessel lands.
+Catch documentation schemes (CDS) involve reporting commercial fishing catches where the vessel lands (or before it lands).
 The process involves checking:

 - the origin of the caught fish